sn-lab/Deeplabcut_Analysis/README.md

 ## downloading the app

 ### If you already have Matlab installed:
-Simply download this code (e.g. with Github Desktop) and add the folder to MATLAB's paths (from the MATLAB "HOME" tab: click on "Set Path", "Add with Subfolders", and select the folder where you downloaded this code).
+Simply download this code (e.g. with Github Desktop) and add the folder to MATLAB's paths (from the MATLAB "HOME" tab: click on "Set Path", "Add with Subfolders", select the folder where you downloaded this code, and click "Save").
 Then, open **deeplabcut_analysis.mlapp** to use the app.

 ### If you don't have MATLAB installed and/or don't have a MATLAB license:
 First, download and install the free MATLAB runtime [here](https://www.mathworks.com/products/compiler/matlab-runtime.html) (**must use version 9.10, other versions aren't accepted**).
 Then, open **deeplabcut_analysis.exe** to use the app.